Expanded Compulsory Coverage in Construction

 Material change must be reported

 Employers must notify the WSIB within 10 days after the material change in circumstances occurs.
-This includes changes in eligibility for the home renovation and Partner/EO exemptions.
-See,22-01-01, Material Change in Circumstances - Employer.
+This includes changes in eligibility for the home renovation and partner/EO exemptions, refer to 22-01-01, Material Change in Circumstances - Employer.

 Deduction from benefits

-When an individual is entitled to benefits due to a work-related injury and has amounts owing on his/her account, the WSIB may deduct the amount owing from any benefits payable to that individual.
+When an individual is entitled to benefits due to a work-related injury and has amounts owing on their account, the WSIB may deduct the amount owing from any benefits payable to that individual.

 Application date